datatrigger/unlimited-translation_kubernetes/README.md

 As a non-German speaker living in Switzerland, I often need to quickly translate large texts, but I get annoyed by character limits on Google Translate or DeepL.
 Learning German may have been a *way* better call, but instead I decided to deploy a translation application.
 It's made of 3 containerized microservices:

-* A Flask frontend to get inputs and display translations
+* A [Flask frontend](https://github.com/datatrigger/unlimited_translation-frontend-swarm) to get inputs and display translations
-* A FastAPI API backend to translate English text, using open-source models (SpaCy, Hugging Face)
+* A [FastAPI API backend](https://github.com/datatrigger/unlimited_translation-backend) to translate English text, using open-source models (SpaCy, Hugging Face)
-* A MySQL database to store previous translations
+* A [MySQL database](https://hub.docker.com/_/mysql) to store previous translations

-In this repo, we deploy the app on Kubernetes cluster.
-In [this repo](hhttps://github.com/datatrigger/unlimited-translation_docker_swarm), the app is deployed on a single node with Docker Compose.
+In this repo, we deploy the app on Kubernetes cluster, see also this [blog post](https://www.datatrigger.org/post/unlimited_translation_kubernetes/).

+For the deployment on a single node with Docker Compose, see this [repo](https://github.com/datatrigger/unlimited-translation_docker_swarm) and this [blog post](https://www.datatrigger.org/post/unlimited_translation_deploy_with_docker_compose/).

 ## Deployment on a Kubernetes cluster